 Prerequisites

-Populate Inbox Item Fields
+Populate and Update Inbox Item Fields

 To populate Inbox Item fields in the panel:

-- Navigate to the Adverse Event Report classified document in your Library.
+- Navigate to the Adverse Event Report document in your Library.
 If you’re updating an existing Inbox Item, you can navigate here from the Source Document field in its Case Validity and Source section.

 - Populate fields in the following panel sections as applicable.
 You can do this manually or by highlighting and extracting content to map values directly to content in the document.

 - Event: Add events.
-To promote the generated Inbox Item to a Case, you must add a primary Adverse Event.
+To promote the Inbox Item to a Case, you must add a primary Adverse Event.

 - Product: Add products.
-To promote the generated Inbox Item to a Case, you must add a primary Product.
+To promote the Inbox Item to a Case, you must add a primary Product.

 - When you’re done making changes, select Save.

 After saving changes, review your entries on the summary view.
 If all required fields contain values and Vault finds no validation errors for the populated fields, it generates or updates the applicable Inbox Item based on the values you populated in the panel.
-You can access the Inbox Item from the Case section of the Document Information panel to review and update fields, as needed.
+You can access the Inbox Item from the Case section of the Information panel to review and update fields, as needed.
 If you make any changes to fields on the Inbox Item, Vault syncs them to the fields displayed in the panel.
 You can navigate back to the panel from the Source Document field on the Inbox Item.

 Specify Country Details